Paying for giant Nile dam itself, Ethiopia thwarts Egypt but takes risks

 But distracted by militant violence and political turmoil at home, Cairo appears to have few levers with which to force Addis Ababa to halt the project.
 Ethiopian officials say the dam could be completed as early as 2016.

-Ethiopia denies Egypt will suffer and complains that its northern neighbor has flexed its political muscle to deter financiers from backing other Ethiopian power projects.
+Ethiopia denies Egypt will suffer and complains that its northern neighbour has flexed its political muscle to deter financiers from backing other Ethiopian power projects.

 Fekahmed of the water ministry said Cairo had influenced a decision by China's Electric Power Equipment and Technology Co. to pull out of a $1 billion deal to connect the dam to the grid.